NLnetLabs/unbound-manual/source/getting-started/configuration.rst

 Note that on some systems the ``/usr/local/etc/unbound/`` directory might be write-protected.

-If the :command:`unbound-control-setup` command fails due to the insufficient permissions, run the command as the correct user, here we use the user ``unbound`` as this is the default user.
+If the :command:`unbound-anchor` command fails due to the insufficient permissions, run the command as the correct user, here we use the user ``unbound`` as this is the default user.